katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.1.0 =
+* Tweaks to support responsive admin theme
+* Fixes with script enqueuing
+* Fix for more than one-deep sub directory WordPress installs
+* Single-sign-on support between dsIDXpress & dsSearchAgent

 = 2.0.39 =
 * Added Facebook share meta description tag